INTRODUCTION TO WESTERN

 The university works with and is supported by a forward-looking, innovative business community, and it collaborates with several local, state and regional community agencies and educational institutions.

 Western Connecticut State University serves as an accessible, responsive and creative intellectual resource for the people and institutions of Connecticut.
-The university strives to meet the educational needs of a diversified student body through instruction, scholarship and public service.
+The university strives to meet the educational needs of a diverse student body through instruction, scholarship and public service.
 Western aspires to be a public university of choice for programs of excellence in the liberal arts and the professions by providing full-time and part-time students with the necessary background to be successful in their chosen careers and to be productive members of society.

 It accomplishes this by emphasizing: